habitat-sh/on-prem-builder/on-prem-docs/migration.md

 The migration of the PostgreSQL data will be done via a `pg_dump` on the source and then restoring with `psql` on the target.

+IMPORTANT: For this migration, you will need to configure Chef Automate as an [OAuth Provider for Habitat Builder](https://automate.chef.io/docs/applications-setup/#authenticating-existing-chef-automate-and-builder-installations).
+You will then create local accounts in Chef Automate that match the userid's from your source Builder instance.

 ### Creating a fallback copy of Chef Automate Builder data

 Since the data migration is destructive and will overwrite any previous Builder data on the target, perform a backup in case the original state needs to be restored: